ScholarZainab/EliteHaven-Real-Estate-Listing-website/README.md

  Hey!
-I am Zainab Akinola and this is my portfolio project in Alx Nigeria.
+I am Zainab Akinola, i am from Nigeria  and this is my portfolio project in Alx Software Engineering .

- I am working on a Real Estate Listing Website using html,javascript and css